samjohnson208/SaugerParentage/README.md

 ```

 ### Call variants (Yellow Perch)
-This script relies on samtools, bcftools, and paths to both the reference genome and to your sam_sai directory (which should also house your bam_list.txt from above).
+This script relies on samtools, bcftools, and paths to both the reference genome and to your sam_sai_pflav directory (which should also house your bam_list.txt from above).
 ```{bash}
 sbatch slurm_sauger_variants.sh
 ```